VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   regex: true
 ```

 VictoriaMetrics provides additional relabeling features such as Graphite-style relabeling.
 See [these docs](https://docs.victoriametrics.com/vmagent.html#relabeling) for more details.

+The relabeling can be debugged at `http://victoriametrics:8428/metric-relabel-debug` page.
+See [these docs](https://docs.victoriametrics.com/vmagent.html#relabel-debug) for more details.

 ## Federation